Determining Meaning from Type of Relationship - SSAT Middle Level Verbal

 Complete this analogy.

-Link is to chain as .
+Evaporation is to sunlight as .

 Complete this analogy.

-Link is to chain as .
+Evaporation is to sunlight as .

 Tap to reveal answer